Americano Vs Espresso | (All You Wanna Know!)

-Espresso is a strong, concentrated coffee beverage made by forcing hot water through finely-ground coffee beans.
+Espresso is a concentrated coffee drink made by forcing hot water through finely ground coffee beans.
 While an Americano is just a diluted Espresso made by adding hot water to a shot of espresso, resulting in a milder and more approachable drink.

 Let’s dive in and demystify Americano vs Espresso once and for all!